andidev/tafordummies/README.md

 Charts and Tools for doing Technical Analysis on Stocks.

+Data is downloaded from yahoo finance and flotcharts is used for presentation together with twitter bootstrap and knockoutjs + more.

-Take a look at the demo of the latest code at http://andidev.github.io/tafordummies/
+Take a look at the demo at http://andidev.github.io/tafordummies

-Requirements
+## Development

+###Requirements
-- node js
+- Node.js

-Getting started
+###Getting started

 Install the node packages
 ```bash